 Mercury Dimes: First Dime Design For The 20th Century

-The Act of September 26, 1890 allowed for new coin designs after 25 years, including dimes .
-It set the stage for a 20th century motif to replace Charles T. Barber's 1892 design.
-Barber had drawn the right-facing profile wearing a freedom cap, surrounded by a laurel wreath and the word "liberty" stamped on the headband.
+The Act of September 26, 1890, allowed for new coin designs after 25 years, including dimes .
+It set the stage for a 20th century motif to replace Charles E. Barber's 1892 Liberty Head design (also called the Barber dime).
+Barber had drawn the right-facing profile wearing a freedom cap, surrounded by a laurel wreath and the word liberty stamped on the headband.

-By contrast, Adolph Weinman's classical dime profile faced left, was more streamlined, and the close-fitting cap resembled a woman's cloche, a bell-shaped hat of the period.
+By contrast, Adolph Weinman's classical and more streamlined dime profile faced left, and Liberty's winged, close-fitting cap resembled a woman's cloche (a bell-shaped hat of the period).
 His initials, AW, can be found to the right of the neck.
-Once the dime began to circulate, the public made a visual connection to the Roman god, and the nickname "Mercury Dime" continues to this day.
+Once the dime began to circulate, the public made a visual connection to the Roman messenger god, and the nickname "Mercury Dime" continues to this day.

-On the Mercury Dime's reverse, Weinman designed a Roman fasces – a battle ax bound within a group of rods – to symbolize strength and unity.
-It is surrounded by a semi-circular olive branch.
-Each mint mark can be found to the left of the cut end of the branch.
+The reverse side of Weinman's silver Mercury dimes features a Roman fasces – a battle ax bound within a group of rods – to symbolize strength and unity.
+It is surrounded by a semi-circular olive branch, with the mint mark found to the left of the cut end of the branch.